helloworld1812/ruby-style-guide/README.md

 # Ruby Style Guide

-Ruby is the main language at workstream.
-We are primarily a Ruby shop and we are probably one of the largest out there.
-Ruby is the go-to language for new web projects and scripting.

-We expect all developers at workstream to have at least a passing understanding of Ruby.
+Ruby is the main language at Workstream.
+We expect all developers at Workstream to have at least a passing understanding of Ruby.
 It's a great language.
 It will make you a better developer no matter what you work in day to day.
 What follows is a loose coding style to follow while developing in Ruby.

-This Style Guide is the result of over a decade of Ruby development at workstream.
+This Style Guide is the result of over a decade of Ruby development at Workstream.
-Much of its content is based on Bozhidar Batsov's [Ruby Style Guide](https://github.com/rubocop-hq/ruby-style-guide), adapted to workstream by [many contributors](https://github.com/workstream/ruby-style-guide/graphs/contributors).
+Much of its content is based on Bozhidar Batsov's [Ruby Style Guide](https://github.com/rubocop-hq/ruby-style-guide), adapted to Workstream by [many contributors](https://github.com/workstream/ruby-style-guide/graphs/contributors).